Spica (group)

 Spica (Korean: 스피카, stylized as SPICA) was a South Korean girl group formed in 2012 under B2M Entertainment.
-The group consists of Kim Boa, Park Sihyun, Park Narae, Yang Jiwon and Kim Bohyung.
+The group consists of Kim Bo-a, Park Si-hyun, Park Na-rae, Yang Ji-won and Kim Bo-hyung.
 Their pre-debut single "Doggedly" was released on January 10, 2012, followed by their debut mini-album, Russian Roulette, on February 8, 2012.
-They officially disbanded on February 6, 2017, though Bohyung has confirmed a possible reunion in the future.
+After five years of group activities, they officially disbanded on February 6, 2017, though Bohyung has confirmed a possible reunion in the future.

 History

-2012: Debut, Doggedly, Russian Roulette and Lonely
+2012: Debut and further releases

 In the beginning of 2012, B2M Entertainment announced that they would debut a girl group.
 Their name is a reference to Spica, the brightest star in the constellation of Virgo.
 On January 10, 2012, the group released their first digital single, "Doggedly" (독하게; also translated "Potently").
 The music video sparked high interest, as their fellow label-mate Lee Hyori made an appearance.

 On January 31, B2M Entertainment announced that the group would have their formal debut with a mini-album, titled Russian Roulette.
 The full-length music video was released on February 7.
 Promotions for "Russian Roulette" began two days later on M!
 Countdown.
 The lyrics of the song were later modified in order to meet MBC's broadcasting standards.
 The group released a repackaged extended play entitled Painkiller on March 29, promoting the title track of the same name.

 Spica returned with their second EP titled Lonely on November 21, promoting the title track of the same name.
 They worked again with Sweetune, who also produced "Russian Roulette".
 The group first promoted the song on Music Bank on November 23 and held the "goodbye performance" on January 6 on Inkigayo.
-Other songs on the album are "With You", written by Kim Boa, "That Night" (그날 밤), written by Kim Bohyung, and "Since You're Out of My Life".
+Other songs on the album are "With You", written by Kim Bo-a, "That Night" (그날 밤), written by Kim Bo-hyung, and "Since You're Out of My Life".
 The album peaked at number 8 on Gaon's weekly album chart, selling 2,113 physical copies.